Esri/calcite-components-examples/ember/README.md

 ember-auto-import will automatically import calcite components inside the build when it finds an import reference in your code (see next section).

-Most of the time, ember-auto-import is doesn't require configuration.
+Most of the time, ember-auto-import doesn't require configuration.
 It should just work for calcite-components.

 #### broccoli-funnel
 broccoli-funnel is used to copy files during the build.